amberlyons38/python-name-sorter/README.md

 2. Run WSL and use the cd command to access the directory of the folder in the console.

-3. Type "python3 namesorter.py" into the console and enter.
+3. Type "python3 namesorter.py --sort 'yourfilename.txt'" to sort the text normally or "python3 namesorter.py --rev 'yourfilename.txt'" to sort the text in reverse order into the console and enter.

+4. You can type "python3 namesorter.py -h" into the console and enter for more detailed help options.